beast-dev/doc/tutorials/howtos/beast_analysing_beast_output.md

 {% include image.html file="treetracer11.png" prefix="/tutorials/howtos/" %}<br />

 If you also compute a consensus tree for the smaller point cloud and (again) accept the name provided by TreeTracer, you will see the following two consensus tree summaries appear in the Within-run Analysis panel.
+We will compare these two consensus trees when we discuss the Compare Consensus panel.

 {% include image.html file="treetracer12.png" prefix="/tutorials/howtos/" %}<br />